A Brief History

 The Perlses lived among extraordinary intellectuals, artists and teachers in New York, continuing their immersion in diverse and sophisticated thinking.
 It was out of this stimulating atmosphere that the theory of Gestalt Therapy was shaped and then put forth in 1951 in the seminal work Gestalt Therapy: Excitement and Growth in the Human Personality.
 The book’s authorship is attributed to Perls, social thinker Paul Goodman and Columbia University psychologist Ralph Hefferline.
 Laura Perls, an important contributor, was not given credit.

 It is of note that after leaving Nazi Germany and living in South Africa, the Perlses came to New York and made no response to the racism they found everywhere in America, not even in New York City where they lived and began training.
-There is little representation from the BIPOC community in early Gestalt literature and training programs.

 Soon after, the Perlses established the first Gestalt Therapy institute in their New York apartment, training such luminaries as Isadore From, Richard Kitzler and James Simkin.

 Training also began in Cleveland with a number of interested therapists, including Erving and Miriam Polster.
 By the mid-1950s, excitement was growing about the new theory and students of Gestalt Therapy Theory began to establish new institutes around the country.
 Representation from the BIPOC community was almost nonexistent at these institutes, many of which were located in geographical areas with cultural and racial diversity.